Howard88tw/Equivalent_Matrices_In_Matlab/README.md

 Usage:
 ```
 $ python generateAns.py
-Please enter the ans as MATLAB notation without any unnecessary space or commas.
+Please enter the matrix as MATLAB notation without any unnecessary space or commas.
 E.g. [3;5;6]
 << Enter your matrix in MATLAB syntax here! >>
 ```